 To ensure the safety of our clients and staff, Student Legal Services will offer appointments for legal services by phone through that time.

-As SLS staff is working remotely, the best way to schedule an appointment is online.
+The best way to schedule an appointment is online.
 If you do not feel comfortable scheduling an appointment online, you may call our office (614) 247-5853 and leave a message.
 A SLS staff member will call you when available to schedule your appointment.
 Please note that calls from our office will come from a blocked, or private, number.

 Skype Appointments for Students Outside the United States